 [Section 313, formerly section 191, renumbered as section 313 by No. 42 of 2004 s.
 154(1).]

-314. WorkCover WA may specify alternative form of sending information
+314. WorkCover WA may specify form of sending information

 (1) Notwithstanding any other provision of this Act, a person who is required or permitted under this Act to send or otherwise provide information to WorkCover WA by means of any notice, notification, particulars, return or other document shall, if WorkCover WA so requests, send or otherwise provide the information in any form specified by WorkCover WA in which it is able to be read, whether with the use of a device or otherwise.